IBM/dbb-zappbuild/README.md

 * **Scan Source + Outputs** - Skip the actual building and only scan source files and existing load modules to dependency data in source and output collection (migration scenario with static linkage scenarios).

 Links to additional documentation is provided in the table below.
-Instructions on invoking a zAppBuild is included in [BUILD.md](BUILD.md).
+Instructions on invoking a zAppBuild is included in [BUILD.md](BUILD.md) as well as invocation samples for the above mentioned build scenarios including sample console log.

 ## Repository Legend
 Folder/File | Description | Documentation Link